fxhash/fxhash-website/src/doc/artist/guide-publish-generative-token.md

 WebGL is an emulation layer on top of different graphics APIs which talk to hardware, as such implementation of basic things like sine calculation and float precision can vary.

-One important thing to remember about WebGL is that you should be doing as muchof your calculation up-front, in javascript, and providing those values to WebGL as uniforms.
+One important thing to remember about WebGL is that you should be doing as much of your calculation up-front, in javascript, and providing those values to WebGL as uniforms.

 ### WebGL and previews

 As of right now the preview system doesn't have a GPU.
 As such, rendering your scene falls to the CPU, which will render WebGL but at an extremely low framerate.

-If your token is WebGL then you want to make sure that you're rendering an accepable preview in the first couple of frames.
+If your token is WebGL then you want to make sure that you're rendering an acceptable preview in the first couple of frames.

 ## Computational complexity and previews